Leon Klaassen Bos was born in Volendam, The Netherlands and started his career early.

 In this universe he created an innovative and stylish LED light dress that combined couture design with technology for the exhibition Smart Technology at the NEMO Science Centre in Amsterdam: a multidisciplinary mix of seduction and hi-tech, history and futurism.

-Considered an expert in couture craftmanship, he started in 2014 with masterclasses at the Master Tailor Academy in Amsterdam to teach experienced tailors the sophistication needed for couture excellence.
+Considered an expert in couture craftmanship, he started in 2014 with masterclasses at the Master Tailor Institute in Amsterdam to teach experienced tailors the sophistication needed for couture excellence.

-For winter 2015/16 the first luxury prêt-à-porter line of Atelier LeonLeon was introduced in Paris, followed by a true couture collection in July during the Paris Couture week.
+For winter 2015/16 the first luxury prêt-à-porter line of Atelier LeonLeon was introduced in Paris, followed by an haute couture collection in July during the Paris Couture week which was later presented in Dubai during the Arab Fashion Week.